How to choose between quality auditor vs consultant for quality improvements in your or your supplier’s facility?

 I have met with insufferably arrogant auditors who think they know everything.
 What they do is alienate the auditee’s staff, and usually, nothing good comes out of it.

 - Third, who takes responsibility when a suggestion from an auditor is put in practice and has unwanted effects?
 Imagine that a process is re-engineered, and then a high-tech component is down, which results in a whole line being down for 10 days, at great cost.
 Who will be blamed?

 This is particularly worrisome when one adds the tendency of Chinese suppliers to blame any delay, quality issue, or price increase on any excuse they can find.
 Don’t give them extra ammunition…

 In a perfect world, after an audit of a supplier’s facility shows some serious non-conformities, the supplier would fill out a corrective action plan (CAP) on their own, share it with their customer, and would implement it.

 In practice, 99% of Chinese factories are unable and/or unwilling to do this well.
 And most importers have little time to issue, refine, and then follow up on those CAPs.

 So, who is tasked with that work?
 The auditing companies, naturally.
 And auditors have to work with factory employees on planning and evaluating countermeasures to problems they detected.
 The line between auditing and consulting can be very thin!!

-If you have your own quality organization in the field, I suggest to separate the roles of auditor (finds NCs) and engineer (works with suppliers to make improvement).
+If you have your own quality organization in the field, I suggest separating the roles of the auditor (finds NCs) and engineer (works with suppliers to make an improvement).
 It is much healthier.
 I wrote about this before here.